Christina Cappelletti, MA, MSW

 In January 2014, I co-founded Kay Carol & Priscila | Gallery and Working Art Studio (KCP Gallery), a new community artists' coworking studio in downtown Longmont, Colorado.
 I moved my SoulStudio there and began teaching classes and hosting retreats.
 The space is a beautiful place -- with working studios, gallery space, local handmade gifts, teaching and meeting space.
 It's a great place to draw & paint in the inspiring company of other creatives!

 From there, I met and joined forces with several leading arts organizations in Longmont.
 I served ArtWalk for two years as an artist and volunteer.
-I was contracted to design a new creative festival for the Longmont Downtown Creative District.
+I was contracted to conceptualize a new creative festival for the Longmont Downtown Creative District.
 And I worked a short stint as the part-time Program Coordinator for Arts Longmont, the original arts organization of Longmont.

 Interestingly, it wasn't until I worked at Arts Longmont that I realized the more satisfying creative freedom of contracting and/or volunteering my time as an artist to art organizations!
 I left the position to return my focus to my artivism.